BhupeshDahiya/devops-cloud-interview-guide/03-linux/02-restore-lost-pem-file.md

 PEM files (private keys) are **never retrievable from AWS** after initial creation.
 Losing the PEM file means you cannot SSH into the EC2 instance using the existing key pair.

-But here’s how you can still regain access:
+But here’s how you can still regain access: (you can use session manager or ec2 connect from aws console or)

 ---